GLS150 Global Issues and Trends

 Lead Faculty: Dr. Lorna L. Zukas

-Course DescriptionCultivate students' understanding of "the global" as a complex web of local events and their sense of themselves as "global citizens", whose everyday decisions are inextricably linked to larger social, political, and economic forces and structures.
+Course DescriptionCultivate studentsandamp;#8217; understanding of 'the global' as a complex web of local events and their sense of themselves as 'global citizens', whose everyday decisions are inextricably linked to larger social, political, and economic forces and structures.
 Investigate global issues to enable students to develop competencies that enhance their abilities to make informed decisions throughout their lives about how their actions and/or inactions fit into the broader global context.

 - Appraise the relationship between global and local issues to create global awareness and foster global citizenship.

 - Evaluate specific global issues in different national and international contexts.

 - Effectively report on contemporary trends and their effect on people's lives at both the local and global level.